RaphaelTam/Data_Wrangling_OSM_Map/Readme.txt

-Open Street Map data from http://www.openstreetmap.org is shaped to a data model, changed to json format and stored in Mongo DB.
+Open Street Map data from http://www.openstreetmap.org, stored in “map.osm”, is shaped to a data model, changed to json format and stored in Mongo DB.

 Data is audited for consistency and uniformity.  "audit_OSM.ipynb" is the project report.